DWFLS/AutosaveNotepad/README.md

 	- [ ] add case senstivive check box
 	- [ ] global font setting for the app
 	- [ ] buttons for text scale (functionality of ctrl+scrollup/scrolldown)
+	- [ ] customize font panel
+	- [ ] enhanced dark mode (all elements colored)
 - [ ] Multitab
 	- [ ] Tab drag and drop
 	- [ ] Tab separate like in browser
 - [ ] Format of the textbox
-	- [ ] interpreting text into elements
+	- [ ] interpreting text into elements and saving into plain text
 	- [ ] switch view from plain text to advanced
 	- [ ] auto listing (1., 2., 3. etc)
 	- [ ] emoticons support